sbmlteam/libsbml/src/bindings/python/doc-converter/README.txt

   possible Doxygen tags in the libSBML documentation, and so this program only looks for the ones we have been using.

+* We add our own Doxygen markup commands as aliases.
+At the time of this writing, the main aliases are @sbmlpackage{...} and
+  @sbmlbrief{...}.
+This converter is designed to recognize and process these commands.

 Procedure
 ======================================================================